 Various colour options can be applied to this icon style within the McMaster brand.
 When selecting a colour, there are a few things to remember.

-When icons are used to convey information, accessibility compliance needs to be considered.
+Icons as information: When icons are used to convey information, accessibility compliance needs to be considered.
 For example, a magnifying glass in a web page navigation bar that functions as a search tool needs to be large enough and have sufficient colour contrast against the background to be easily viewed and clear for all users.
 The icon should be a single colour in these scenarios.
 On dark backgrounds, either white or McMaster Heritage Gold; on a light background, either black or McMaster Heritage Maroon.

-More approved colour options are available when icons provide visual interest to an asset alongside copy.
+Icons as design: More approved colour options are available when icons provide visual interest to an asset alongside copy.
 They can be a single colour selected from any McMaster colour palette, as long as all colour palette standards are being followed (i.e. McMaster Heritage Maroon is the most prominent colour in the asset).
 The following two-colour options can also be used – but no other two-colour combinations are permitted.

 If additional icons are required, please contact: brandmrk@mcmaster.ca.